 - The STAR UE is a regular 5G UE.
 5G connectivity is provided through an embedded 5G modem.

 - The AR Runtime is local and uses input from sensors, audio inputs or video inputs.
+XR Spatial Compute is primarily local, but may access or share information on the network.

 - The AR Scene Manager is local and provides immersive rendering capabilities.
 Support of compute on the network may be provided, but scenes may typically be composed on the UE.